-(2) Embedded column base as shown in Figure 4.20 may be used.
+(4) Embedded column base as shown in Figure 4.26 may be used for concrete encased steel columns.
 Holding-down bolts are required for installation and positioning.
 The embedded height of the column base should not be less than 3 times the column section height.

-Figure 4.20 Typical embedded column base
+Figure 4.26 Typical embedded column base for concrete encased steel columns

-(3) Concrete encased column base as shown in Figure 4.21 may be used.
+(5) Concrete encased column base as shown in Figure 4.27 may be used for concrete filled steel tubular columns.
 The encased length should be at least 3 times the column cross-sectional height.
 In case of local crushing of concrete at top of the encased length, the top shear reinforcements should be strengthened.

-Figure 4.21 Typical concrete encased column base
+Figure 4.27 Typical concrete encased column base

-(4) The columns at basement level may be fully encased with concrete to resist high axial compression force and accident loads such as car collision (with car park at the basement level), and to protect the steel tube against severe fire.
+(6) Concrete filled steel tubular columns at basement level may be fully encased with concrete to resist high axial compression force and accident loads such as car collision (with car park at the basement level), and to protect the steel tube against severe fire.

-Figure 4.22 Concrete encased concrete filled tubular column at basement
+Figure 4.28 Concrete encased concrete filled steel tubular column at basement

-- 5 Special Considerations for High Strength Materials - 5.1 Fire Resistance of Concrete Filled Tubular Members - (1) The fire rating should be determined in accordance with the SCDF fire code for various types of occupancy. - (2) To determine the fire resistance of a concrete filled steel tubular member, the tabulated values of minimum cross-sectional dimensions and ratio of reinforcement for the given load level and fire rating, and the simple calculation models may be followed. - (3) The advanced fire engineering approach which practically resorts to finite element analysis are allowed.
-The advanced calculation models of thermal response shall be based on the acknowledged principles and assumptions of the theory of heat transfer. - (4) For a concrete filled steel tubular member with normal strength concrete and mild steel, a complete thermal-stress analysis may not be necessary provided the temperature of the hollow section is lower than 350°C. - (5) For a concrete filled steel tubular member with high strength concrete ($f{ck} > 50N/mm^2$) or high tensile steel ($f_y > 460N/mm^2$), the fire resistance may be assumed to be satisfied provided the temperature of the hollow section is less than 300°C. - (6) The risk of spalling should be taken into account.
-For concrete grades C55/67 to C80/95, the spalling is unlikely to occur when the moisture content is less than 3.0% and the maximum content of silica fume is less than 6% by weight of cement.
+- 5 Special Considerations for High Strength Materials - 5.1 Fire Resistance of Steel-Concrete Composite Members - (1) The fire rating should be determined in accordance with the SCDF fire code for various types of occupancy. - (2) To determine the fire resistance of a composite member, the simple calculation models provided in EN 1994-1-2 may be followed. - (3) The advanced calculation models which practically resort to nonlinear finite element analysis are allowed.
+The advanced calculation models of thermal response shall be based on sound principles and assumptions of the theory of heat transfer. - (4) The risk of concrete spalling should be taken into account.
+For concrete grades C55/67 to C80/95, the spalling is unlikely to occur when the moisture content is less than 3.0% and if the maximum content of silica fume is less than 6% by weight of cement.
 Above the limitations, a more accurate assessment of moisture content, silica fume content, type of aggregate, permeability of concrete and heating rate should be taken into account.
-The assessment could be based on laboratory trial or specialist advices. - (7) For concrete grades higher than C80/95, spalling can occur in any situation for exposure directly to the fire.
-Thus at least one of the following methods should be provided: - Include in the concrete mix more than 2 kg/m3 of monofilament propylene fibres; - A type of concrete for which it has been demonstrated by local experience or by testing that no spalling occurs under fire exposure. - (8) The addition of propylene fibres may affect the workability of concrete.
-In case where the high strength concrete is pumped into concrete filled steel tubular columns, specialist advice should be consulted for the pumpability. - (9) For the release of vapour from the concrete filled steel tubular columns, the hollow steel section shall contain steaming holes with a diameter of not less than 20mm located at least one at the top and one at the bottom of the column in every storey.
-The spacing of these holes should not exceed 5m along the column length.
+The assessment could be based on laboratory trial or specialist advices should be sought.
+Reader should refer to EN 1992-1-2 Clause 6.2 for additional guidance. - (5) For concrete grades higher than C80/95, spalling can occur in any situation for exposure directly to the fire.
+Thus at least one of the following methods should be provided: - Include in the concrete mix more than 2 kg/m3 of monofilament propylene fibres; - A type of concrete for which it has been demonstrated by local experience or by testing that no spalling occurs under fire exposure.